zezebeg/zezebeg/README.md

 Feel free to reach out via [LinkedIn][in] or email me at [zbegumkaplan003@gmail.com][mail] for collaborations or opportunities!

-Impressed by the aesthetics?
-Elevate your profile with this template.
-Just follow [this quick guide](tutorial.md) and give your GitHub profile a subtle yet cool touch.

  [in]: https://www.linkedin.com/in/zeynepbegumkaplan/ "My LinkedIn profile"